Products of Infinite Countable Groups Have Fixed Price One: Proof of the Main Theorem

 As already mentioned, the proof of the theorem is completed.
-To recall the arguments in the backward direction, the induction lemma~\eqref{eq:induction} implies that $(\bs C'',\bs w''_1,\bs w''_2)$ has cost one.
-Since the latter is a weak factor of i.i.d., it has maximum cost.
+To recall the arguments in the backward direction, the induction formula in \Cref{thm:induction} implies that $(\bs C',\bs w'')$ has cost one.
+Since the latter is a weak factor of iid, it has maximum cost.
 Hence, $G''$ has fixed price one, and the claim is proved. \end{proof}

 Now, we prove \Cref{lem:horoball,lem:infiniteTouching}, which were stated in the above proof.

 \begin{proof}[Proof of \Cref{lem:horoball}] Let $s_t:=v_t-v_{t-1}$ denote the volume of the sphere of radius $n$.
 The assumption of nonamenability implies that, for some $\epsilon>0$, one has $\forall t: s_t> \epsilon v_t$.
 Therefore, $v_{t}/v_{t-1}\geq 1/(1-\epsilon)$.
 We may assume similarly that $v'_t/v'_{t-1}\geq 1/(1-\epsilon)$.